Search

 Pontiff

-Pontiffs were men on the highest council of priests in ancient Rome, called the College of Pontiffs, and the Pontifex Maximus was the highest religious figure.
-Today this term still refers to the highest religious authority in Rome, the Pope.
-Sometimes the Pope is called the Supreme Pontiff and other bishops of the Roman Catholic Church are called Pontiffs.
+Pontiffs were men on the highest council of priests in ancient Rome and the Pontifex Maximus was the highest religious figure.
+Today the term is almost exclusively used to refer to the Pope or a bishop of the Roman Catholic Church.

 See also: Primacy of the Roman Pontiff